briandrum/codes.forchagrin.com/_chapters/chapter-375-snowmobiles-and-all-purpose-vehicles.md

 Chapter 4561 and any vehicle excepted from definition as a motor vehicle by Section 301.20.

-4. _(d)_ “Public thoroughfares” means the entire width between the boundary lines of any highway, road, street, avenue, alley, public place or public driveway within the Municipality when any part thereof is open to the use of the public, as a matter of right, for purposes of vehicular traffic.
+4. _(d)_ "Public thoroughfares" means the entire width between the boundary lines of any highway, road, street, avenue, alley, public place or public driveway within the Municipality when any part thereof is open to the use of the public, as a matter of right, for purposes of vehicular traffic.